Redmond–Bend Juniper State Scenic Corridor: Ecology

 Old-growth juniper woodlands are generally defined as juniper groves where the majority of the trees have existed for at least 150 years in an undisturbed environment.
 That means the stands were present before the arrival of white settlers in the western United States.
-In addition to their scenic value, old-growth juniper woodlands provide critical wildlife habitat and help preserve the western junipers gene pool.
+In addition to their scenic value, old-growth juniper woodlands provide critical wildlife habitat and help preserve the western juniper's gene pool.
 Human activities have reduced the old-growth juniper woodlands in central Oregon.
 However, some of the old-growth stands are preserved in areas like the Redmond–Bend Juniper State Scenic Corridor.
 Many of the remaining stands are located on lands administered by the Bureau of Land Management, which is actively working to protect old-growth juniper groves throughout central Oregon.

 The age and large size of central Oregon's old-growth junipers is likely due to the local weather conditions and deep pumice soil found in the area.
-The porous pumice soil allows the limited rainfall, an average of only 15 in per year, to be captured in the sub-surface water table where the junipers can draw on it throughout the year.
-A healthy and well distributed understory with a low proportion of young junipers, an abundance of native plant species, and relatively undisturbed ground are characteristic of old-growth juniper woodlands.
+The porous pumice soil allows the limited rainfall, an average of only 15 in per year, to be captured in the subsurface water table where the junipers can draw on it throughout the year.
+A healthy and well-distributed understory with a low proportion of young junipers, an abundance of native plant species, and relatively undisturbed ground is characteristic of old-growth juniper woodlands.

 The wildlife found in the areas around the Redmond–Bend Juniper State Scenic Corridor sites are typical of central Oregon's high desert country.
 Among the animals found in and around the scenic corridor parcels are pronghorn, mule deer, coyotes, jackrabbits, ground squirrels, and chipmunks.
 Birds include warblers, woodpeckers, sage grouse, chukar partridges, and golden eagles.